 The following are some the projects we have going:

-1. Cemetery reading: 20 years ago we published a book on rural Douglas County Cemeteries.
-Currently we are updating our records of those cemeteries to include more recent burials.
-We have been reading the markers in Westlawn-Hillcrest (one of the largest in Omaha), Prospect Hill, Mount Hope, Springwell, St. Mary’s, St Mary Magdalene’s, and will be reading several of the other cemeteries.
+1. Cemetery reading: We published a book on rural Douglas County Cemeteries.
+We have been reading the markers in Westlawn-Hillcrest (one of the largest in Omaha), Evergreen, Prospect Hill, Mount Hope, Springwell, St. Mary’s, St Mary Magdalene’s, and will be reading several of the other cemeteries.
 When published, this project will make data on the tombstones available to people at a distance, and preserve some of the information on the oldest stones before the ravages of time, weather or vandals make the markers unreadable.
 More volunteers (in or out of the society are needed to accomplish this task.)
 Great Eagle project to help read cemeteries!

-3. Obit indexing: The library has a card file of obits dating back to about 1977 which has been worked on by staff, members of the DAR and G.O.G.S.
+2. Obit indexing: The library has a card file of obits dating back to about 1977 which has been worked on by staff, members of the DAR and G.O.G.S.
 However, earlier papers had not been done, so starting a few years ago, volunteers were recruited to read through old newspapers and extract essential data about obits, death notices/lodge notices, or cards of thanks that might indicate when someone died.
 Without a death date, it is hard to find an obit otherwise and many times, the cemetery is unknown.
-This is an ongoing, time-consuming project because in the oldest papers, the obits/death notices were scattered throughout the paper, even in the gossip columns.
-More volunteers are always needed to read the papers, extract the data, type it up & email it to OmahaMom@aol.com.
-The work in progress is found in notebooks on top of the wooden obit filing cabinets in the genealogy book room at the W. Dale Clark Library.
-This counts toward library volunteer hours.
-Some Random Acts volunteers give us the information on the obits so this also helps build the collection.
-This index may end up on-line.
-Great Eagle project to help index obits.

-5. We provide volunteer assistance at the W. Dale Clark Library genealogy room on Monday evenings, and Sunday afternoons when volunteers are available.
+4. We provide volunteer assistance at the W. Dale Clark Library genealogy room on Monday evenings, and Sunday afternoons when volunteers are available.
 These volunteers are of varying levels of experience and while some can give detailed suggestions on the next step to take, others are there to help you locate materials as they too are learning the genealogy research process.
 When not assisting others, these volunteers are working on their own genealogy, or helping to index, file or other tasks.
 The volunteers do a variety of things such as file obit cards, index old newspapers, help people find materials, and the more knowledgeable volunteers often can offer suggestions about “the next step” in finding ancestors.
 Volunteers send an important message to people who dole out $$ that people are especially interested in a particular department.
 The genealogy department traditionally has one of the highest # of volunteers in the system due to G.O.G.S. volunteers.
-(Don’t forget to sign in, so that the department gets credit…and actually we can get service credit with ANY of our volunteer projects…or Email volunteer hours to OmahaMom@aol.com.)

-8. Annually, we have provided a six month seminar on genealogical research on 3rd Saturday mornings from January through June for the past 10 years.
+7. Annually, we have provided a six month seminar on genealogical research on 3rd Saturday mornings from January through June for the past 10 years.
 These classes are free of charge, but pre-registration is requested so that we know how many handouts to prepare.
 Most of the classes are geared for beginners, but attendees with more experience have commented that they still learn every time they come.
 We used to hold the classes at the W. Dale Clark Library, but we have out-grown the largest classroom in the library system because of demand.
-The Mormon Trail Center missionaries have graciously volunteered their multipurpose room for the classes, and at times we have had over 100 people in attendance (we can get in more than 450, so space isn’t a problem yet.)
 Some of the classes are the same topic each year, but some of them change.
 Watch your branch library or the W. Dale Clark library for fliers which usually come out in December.
-Information is also in the newsletter and ezines that members receive.
-Email: Genclass@aol.com or call 706-1453 to register in the spring.
+Information is also in the newsletter.

 For additional information, you can contact us by email OR by phone, even though we do not have a permanent office anywhere.